Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Scattering of the Goldstone bosons and heavy hadrons

-There is only one scalar and one axial-vector charmed meson listed in the Review of Particle Physics~\cite{ParticleDataGroup:2020ssz}, the $D_{0}^{*}(2300)$ and $D_{1}(2430)$.
-Their resonance parameters were extracted with a simple Breit-Wigner (BW) parametrization in the $D^{(*)}\pi$ invariant mass spectrum.
-If these states were dynamically generated states, the amplitudes might contain the additional $E_\pi$ dependence from the chiral symmetry (Goldstone theorem), which will change the pole position from the simple Breit-Wigner parametrization~\cite{Du:2019oki}.
+There is only one scalar and one axial-vector charmed meson listed in the Review of Particle Physics~\cite{ParticleDataGroup:2022pth}, the $D_{0}^{*}(2300)$ and $D_{1}(2430)$.
+Their resonance parameters were extracted with a simple Breit-Wigner (BW) parametrization in the $D^{(*)}\pi$ invariant mass spectrum, { which correspond to the constant interaction vertices.
+The pionic couplings contain the additional $E_\pi$ dependence from the chiral symmetry (Goldstone theorem).
+The inclusion of the energy-dependent interaction results in a shift of the pole position from the simple Breit-Wigner parametrization~\cite{Du:2019oki}}.
 Moreover, the $D_{s 0}^{*}(2300)$ signal spreads in a wide range and the high energy region overlaps with the $S$-wave $D^{(*)} \eta$ and the $D_{s}^{(*)} \bar{K}$ thresholds.
 Thus, the coupled-channel effects should be taken into consideration ~\cite{Du:2019oki,Du:2020pui}.
 The $B^-\to D^+\pi^-\pi^-$ decay might help to confirm the molecular explanation of the $D^*_{s0}$ states as well as the two-pole structures~\cite{Du:2020pui}.
-The unitarized $D \pi$ scattering amplitude seemed to describe the LHCb data quite well as shown in Fig.~\ref{fig:Lhcbam}.
-The mass of the lowest $D_0^{*}$ was predicted to be around $2.1$ GeV.
+The unitarized $D \pi$ scattering amplitude seemed to describe the LHCb data quite well as shown in Fig.~\ref{fig:Lhcbam}. { In the vicinity of the $D^{*}_0(2300)$ and $D_1(2430)$, there are two broad $D^\ast_0$ and two $D^*_1$ states produced.
+The wide $D^*(2300)$ state in RPP is actually a combination of two $D^*_0$ poles.} The mass of the lowest $D_0^{*}$ was predicted to be around $2.1$ GeV.

 The existence of the $D_{s 0}^{*}(2317)\left[D_{s 1}(2460)\right]$, and the two-pole structures of the charmed meson with $(S,I)=(0,{1\over 2})$ are closely related to the chiral dynamics through the WT terms.
 After the spontaneous breaking of the chiral symmetry, the remaining SU(3) flavor symmetry constrains the $\mathcal{H}\varphi$ molecules as the multiplet in Table~\ref{tab:SI}.
 The flavor representation can be directly used to determine the existence of the pole in the SU(3) limit.
 According to Eq.~\eqref{eq:Casimiro}, the potentials for the $\overline{\bm{15}}_f$, $\bm{6}_f$ and $\bar{\bm 3}_f$ are repulsive, attractive, and more attractive, respectively.
 There are no poles in the $(S,I)=(2, \frac{1}{2})$, $(S,I)=(0, \frac{3}{2})$, and $(S,I)=(-1,1)$ channels in the $\overline{\bm{15}}_f$ representation.
 The potential in the $(S,I)=(-1,0)$ channel is attractive but weaker than that in the $\bar {\bm 3}_f$ channel, hence the existence of the pole is uncertain and still in discussion.